- Awards + Funding

 Pay your Tuition

 - There are several ways you can pay for your tuition and fees after you have registered for classes.
 The most convenient way to pay is either online or through telephone banking with your bank or credit union.
+You can find more information, including step-by-step instructions, on the Student Services How To Pay Your Fees page.

 Awards and scholarships